razedulislam/Build-a-Weather-App-Using-JavaScript/README.md

 # Build-a-Weather-App-Using-JavaScript
 How to Build a Weather App Using JavaScript for Complete Beginners

+Building a Weather app with JavaScript is an excellent project for beginners.
+It helps to understand the core basics of the DOM and teaches how to use fetch API, to call and get data from a third-party service.

 Prerequisites for this tutorial:
 1.Basic HTML
 2. Basic CSS (including CSS Flexbox)